nklabs/matlib/README.md

 elem_sdiv latency = g.DIV_LAT = g.WIDTH + g.SCALE.
 Use __div_pipe__ and __div_valid__ for matching delays.

-#### Signed division of each element of each matrix row by each element of row vector
+#### Signed division of each element of each matrix row by each element of a row vector

 Similar to MATLAB Matrix ./ RowVector